flanagansteve/Riggle/readme.md

 Coming soon:

-- 1. a tool to prop up a development network automatically for you, deploying your contract's web3 automatically so that you can go straight from development to testing
+- 1. a tool to prop up a development network for you, deploying your contract's web3 automatically so that you can go straight from development to testing
 - 2. automated testing
 - 3. a full fledged GUI so that you can have a nice IDE to drive you towards becoming a smart contract pro.